MCGI: Manifold-Consistent Graph Indexing for Billion-Scale Disk-Resident Vector Search: Technical appendices and supplementary material

 \begin{proposition}[Connectivity Preservation] Let $G_{EMST}$ and $G_{RNG}$ denote the Euclidean Minimum Spanning Tree and the Relative Neighborhood Graph, respectively.
 For any configuration of points in general position, provided that $\alpha(u) \ge 1.0$ for all $u \in V$, the graph $G_{MCGI}$ satisfies the strict inclusion hierarchy:

 Consequently, $G_{MCGI}$ is connected. \end{proposition}

 \begin{proof} The proof proceeds in two steps.
-First, we invoke the classical result established by Toussaint~\cite{TOUSSAINT1980261}, which proves that the Relative Neighborhood Graph (RNG) is a supergraph of the EMST for any finite set of points in a metric space:
+First, we invoke the classical result established by Toussaint~\cite{TOUSSAINT1980261}, which proves that the Relative Neighborhood Graph (RNG) is a supergraph of the Euclidean Minimum Spanning Tree (EMST) for any finite set of points in a metric space:

 Since the EMST connects all vertices in a single component, $G_{RNG}$ is necessarily connected.